 A. For color and

-array where the first two dimensions match the first two dimensions
+where the first two dimensions match the first two dimensions of the image

-the evolution of the active contour when it reaches the maximum number
+evolution of the active contour when it reaches the maximum number of

-if the contour position in the current iteration is the same as the
+contour position in the current iteration is the same as the contour

 If the initial contour position (specified by

-is far from the object boundaries, specify higher values of
+far from the object boundaries, specify larger values of

 comma-separated pairs of